Your Guide to Becoming a GP in Australia

 • Australian General Practice Training (AGPT) Program: Designed for graduates and experienced doctors who desire a more structured, educator-directed learning environment.
 Since the training is funded by the government, there are certain eligibility requirements.
 Training is provided by one of nine Regional Training Organisations (RTO) around Australia.
 For Australian doctors, the AGPT program is the most common pathway they take.

-• Independent Pathway (IP): This pathway is ideal for experienced doctors who wish to opt for self-directed learning is preferred by experienced doctors.
+• Independent Pathway (IP): This pathway is ideal for experienced doctors who wish to opt for self-directed learning.
 Aside from handling the application, selection, and enrolment, the ACRRM provides training that is self-funded, not RTOs.
 However, there are additional expenses for exams, applications, membership, and so on.
 However, eligible doctors can apply for Commonwealth funding support.
 International medical graduates and Australian nationals interested in rural general practice may take this route.

 Royal Australian College of General Practitioners Fellowship Pathways